RadheyaM/BookWyrm/README.md

 ## Planning

 ### Target Users
-- Students
+- Students.
-- Avid Readers
+- Avid Readers.
-- Researchers
+- Researchers.
+- Anyone searching for books who prefers the UI over Google Books.

 ### User Stories
 What I want as a user from a book finder site: